 When the coronavirus crisis finally recedes, Britain will need to refocus on the deep systemic problems in its housing market.
-The answer?
+Our answer?
 A new form of public/private partnership.

 This article was initially published in IPE Real Assets on 6 May 2020.